regehr/guided-tree-search/README.md

 generated with probability 1/2 whereas T7 and T8 will appear with probability 1/128.
-In realistic situations, we have observed that there are interesting outputs that are effectively impossible to generate.
+In realistic situations, we have observed that there are interesting outputs that are effectively impossible to generate, due to this effect.

 The problem statement, then, is to automatically adjust probabilities in such a way that T1..T8 are reached with uniform probability.
-Of course uniform probabilities are unlikely to be the optimal ones, but our hypothesis is that uniform sample is, in general, much better than unknown, difficult-to-fix biases.
+Of course uniform probabilities are unlikely to be the optimal ones, but our hypothesis is that uniform sampling is, in general, a much better problem to have than unknown, difficult-to-fix biases.
 You should view uniform probabilities as only a starting point for further tuning.

 For certain well-structured special cases, such as generating strings from a regular grammar, algorithms exist to generate strings with